schult/midi_concertina/mechanical/README.md

 ### Deviations

-Button flanges should be printed with TPU on a smooth plate.
+Button flanges should be printed with TPU.

 Button caps should be printed with the smallest layer height possible.
 0.8 mm is good.
 This helps to reduce noise when pressing buttons and produces a smoother